 Feed is the single largest expense in poultry production, accounting up to 70% of total cost.
 Availability of soya and corn for feed could be a major challenge for the poultry industry (Mark and Vijay, 2016).
 Indian broiler industry is growing at the rate of 7-8%.
 India stands in 3rd position in egg production; however, it is still growing in terms of poultry meat production and stands in 5th position in the world in terms of broiler production (Nutan et al., 2025).
 The DDGS is co-product of the ethanol industry produced during the dry milling process.
 Availability of DDGS is increasing as ethanol is used as biofuel.
 The DDGS contain all the nutrients from grain in a concentrated form except for the majority of the starch, which has been utilized in the fermentation process during ethanol production.
 Rice DDGS has moisture (%) 8.28, DM(%) 91.72, CP(%) 45, EE(%) 4.49, CF(%) 4.89, TA(%) 10.22, NFE(%) 27.12, AIA(%) 4.28, Ca(%) 0.73, P(%) 0.77 and GE (kcal/kg) 4097 (Gupta et al., 2017, Keerthana et al., 2022).
 DDGS contain approximately 6% yeast biomass which is rich in mannans, there may be anti-nutritional effects associated with mannans (Radfar et al., 2013).
 Rice DDGS also have yeast enzyme (probiotic factor) which increases the level of production (Gupta et al., 2017).

 The diet and plane of nutrition are prominent factors that influence the serum biochemistry of animals, which are sensitive indicators of the state of health and reflect the intensity of metabolic processes taking place in the animals.
 Many research showed that the serum biochemical parameters are the good indicators of the physiological, nutritional, and pathological status of animals/birds and can be correlated to identify the impact of nutritional factors and additives supplied in the diet (Toghyani et al., 2010).
-The dietary manipulations in broiler diet are expected to reveal differential effects on the serum .Biochemical parameters of broilers.
+The dietary manipulations in broiler diet are expected to reveal differential effects on the serum biochemical parameters of broilers.
 The high protein and good source of rice distillers dried grains with solubles (rDDGS) with the inclusion of NSP and Phytase enzymes is potential economic feed ingredient in poultry ration produced after co-product of ethanol.
 Bio-chemical parameters including total protein, albumin, globulin, glucose, cholesterol, and liver fraction test (SGOT and SGPT) are good indicators of the physiological and metabolic status of broilers.
 These blood biomarkers help assess the impact of dietary changes on liver function, protein metabolism, and general health.
 Therefore, the present experiment entitled impact of dietary inclusion of rice distillers dried grains with solubles (DDGS) on bio-chemical parameters of commercial broilers.
-To determine the effects of rice DDGS inclusion on the metabolic health of broilers and to identify an optimal level of inclusion that supports both performance and economic sustainability.
+To determine the was designed to see the effects of rice DDGS inclusion on the metabolic health of broilers and to identify an optimal level of inclusion that supports both performance and economic sustainability.

 Materials and Methods